The watch offering is polluted by fashion (just like with clothing).

 And how do you choose a watch that will remain fashionable?

-I have two criteria :
+We have two criteria :

 - long-lasting design

 The safest thing to do is to choose enduring design from the 1980 and everything before that, going back to old-style Breguet.
 That includes a wide variety of styles, from Cartier, to Bauhaus, to WWI cushion-case military watches, to WWII pilot’s watches, to Rolex Submariner, to Oyster Perpetual, to Gerald Genta designs (Royal Oak, Nautilus, …).
-I don’t think you can go wrong any of these.
+We don’t think you can go wrong any of these.